How To Follow A Rotation Diet

 Start small.
 Especially in the beginning!
 The beauty of following this sort of plan is that you do really start to figure out your triggers.
 If you start to realize that chicken and turkey back to back produce some sort of reaction for you, then you can adjust.

 However, when you’re just starting out, the goal is to just get in some variety and get in the habit of not having the same thing day in and day out.

 Perfection is not required

 I remember I would get so mad at myself if I ate the same foods back to back.
-But in reality… nothing happened unless I ate it every day for weeks and weeks and already had a tendency to having issues with it.
-Tiny slip ups are fine and you don’t have to be perfect every single day.
-The goal is variety.
+But in reality… nothing happened unless I ate it every day for weeks and weeks and already had a tendency to have issues with it.
+Tiny slip-ups are fine and you don’t have to be perfect every single day.
+The goal is variety, not perfection.